jeffreyliuu/OurGPT/README.md

-# chatgpt-bot
+# OurGPT
-Personalized OpenAI bot that interacts with users
+Personalized OpenAI bot that interacts with users on discord